 Top Ten: Prog Rock.
 Part of a series of 'top ten' music genre docs made for Channel 4, first shown 3 March 2001.
-Hawkwind - including interviews with Dave Brock, Nik Turner and Lemmy - feature from 5:25.
+Hawkwind - including interviews with Dave Brock, Nik Turner and Lemmy - feature at no. 8.

 Glastonbury Fayre.
 Directed by Nic Roeg and released in 1972, this is a film about the staging of the previous year's festival, featuring footage from around the site as well as various performances - though unfortunately, not Hawkwind's.
 However, watch the impromptu marching band at the start, and you'll see (from 1:34), Robert Calvert playing a drum (screen left, in shades) and Nik Turner bringing up the rear playing flute.
 Also, check what's on the back of Calvert's jacket at 2:29...
 (Click on the picture to watch)

 New Horizons: The Alternative Society.
 Also referenced in DOTU, this is another excellent BBC documentary about Ladbroke Grove and the countercultural way of life.
 First shown 24 May 1971, it includes interviews with Richard Neville (OZ), Alan Marcuson (Friends) and Caroline Coon (Release), and is narrated by Harvey Matusow.
 It also features brief appearances from Nik Turner and Dave Anderson (from 3:51) and Barney Bubbles (from 8:06).